Skip navigation

 Exams and Tests

-Most of the time, a health care provider can diagnose rhinophyma without any tests.
+Most of the time, your health care provider can diagnose rhinophyma without any tests.
 Sometimes a skin biopsy may be needed.

 Treatment